Are there Academic Advisors available to assist me in selecting course preferences?

 When are fall semester schedules finalized?

-Course schedules are finalized around August before you arrive to campus.
+Course schedules are finalized in late August before you arrive to campus.
 The Registrar’s Office will notify you once your schedule is complete.